crusadesoflouis/eye-tracker/docs/source/installation_and_usage.rst

 The first one is for tracking pupils with IR video files.
-The second one is for tracking eyes with every type of video file, or with the test_webcam if no file is provided.
+The second one is for tracking eyes with every type of video file, or with the webcam if no file is provided.
-The -s option is for showing the debug window, and the -o option is for saving the debug window to a file.
+The -s option is for showing the debug window, and the -o option is for saving the debug window to a video file.